awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_etl_workflow/Readme.md

     try{

-        // Lets read the data from the excel spreadsheet Sheet s=wb.getSheet(0);
+        // Read the data from the excel spreadsheet.
+        Sheet s=wb.getSheet(0);
         int b = s.getColumns();
         System.out.println("The No. of Columns in the Sheet are = " + b);